 congregations.
 The church had 55 members at that time.

-As the Dutch Reformed settlement began to increase in the village, as did a desire for
+As the Dutch Reformed settlement began to increase in the village, so did a desire for

 a Dutch Reformed Church.
 Reorganization was freely discussed and a new church of